Plattsburgh Air Force Base: Plattsburgh Air Force Base (PAFB)

 In 1953, the site returned to the Federal government and Plattsburgh Barracks were renamed Plattsburgh Air Force Base.

 The USAF held a ground breaking ceremony for the new strategic base on 29 January 1954, and construction began immediately.
 The runway was completed and the first aircraft landed on 7 November 1955.
 However, operational facilities were not completed until 1956 due to several work-stoppages and severe winter weather.

 Built during the Cold War, Plattsburgh AFB's runway is large enough to land the Space Shuttle.
 It was on a list of alternate landing sites for the Shuttle.
-Space Shuttle Columbia astronaut Michael P. Anderson, born at Plattsburgh AFB, was a USAF pilot at Plattsburgh AFB when he got selected by NASA in 1994.
+Space Shuttle Columbia astronaut Michael P. Anderson, born at Plattsburgh AFB, was a USAF pilot at Plattsburgh AFB when he was selected by NASA in 1994.

 Major commands to which the base was assigned: